 The internal complaint procedure provides a method for resolving complaints involving violations of the Board's nondiscrimination policy within the agency.
-Employees, applicants, and eligibles are encouraged to use this internal complaint process.
+Employees, applicants, and persons eligible to apply for a position with the Board are encouraged to use this internal complaint process.
 Retaliation against a person who has filed a complaint either internally or through an outside enforcement agency or other legal channels is prohibited.
 The Affirmative Action Officer designee may contact the Office of Diversity and Equal Opportunity if she/he wants information about filing a complaint.